Thursday, June 16, 2011

 “Yeah, Jen,” adds Colette, “please stop getting yourself into fights.”

-Willa says, “Go eat your scones, guys.”
+Willa says, “Go eat your scones, girls.”

 Leila stares at her, stunned.
 “Thanks.”